 The Russound SDB-6.1 is a highly efficient dual-source 2×6 matrix speaker selector that controls up to six pairs of speakers.
 The front panel provides a separate volume control for each speaker pair, allowing you to adjust the volume in each room from one convenient location.

-The Russound SS-4.2 speaker selectors permit either four or six pair of speakers to be turned on and off through individual switches on the front panel, it also provides overload protection and long-term reliability.
+The Russound SS-4.2 speaker selectors allow four pairs of speakers or six pairs of speakers with an SS-6.2 to be turned on and off through individual switches on the front panel, it also provides overload protection and long-term reliability.

 Multiple pairs may be engaged simultaneously if desired.
 When multiple pairs are engaged, impedance matching protection must be employed to protect the amplifier from damage.
 The SS-4.2 have this impedance matching protection built in, when selected by the Impedance switch on the rear panel.